 A map of Balkans in the Ottoman empire, Wikipedia Commons

-Besides this one, there are many other similar toponyms on Slavic territories, but the highest concentration can be found in the region near Pannonia, for example: Budisava in Serbia, Budinscina in Croatia, Budina in Slovakia, Budima in Republic of Srpska, Bosnia, Budimci, Croatia, Budin in Bohemia, Czech Republic and many others.
+Besides this one, there are many other similar toponyms on Slavic territories.
+The highest concentration is in the region near Pannonia.
+For example, Budisava in Serbia, Budinscina in Croatia, Budina in Slovakia, Budima in the Republic of Srpska, Bosnia, Budimci, Croatia, Budin in Bohemia, Czech Republic and many others.

 So are there any proofs of Buddhism in Europe in prehistorical times, especially amongst Slavs?
-To answer shortly: No. Our lack of knowledge of pagan religions makes it very difficult to make serious comparisons.
+To answer shortly: No. To a certain degree, there are many parallels in Christianity, starting with iconography, characteristic of the Eastern church.
+But our knowledge of pagan religions makes it very difficult to make serious comparisons.
 However, some strange parallels do exist.

 But there is more to this.
-In Sanskrit, Buddha is also a name of the planet Mercury, and day under the rule of planet Mercury is Wednesday.
-The same parallels exist in Europe: Wednesday is the “day of Mercury” in all Latin languages, and Wednesday literary means “day of Woden” in English.
+In Sanskrit, Buddha is also the name of the planet Mercury.
+The day under the rule of Mercury is Wednesday – “day of Woden”.
+The same parallels exist in Europe: Wednesday is the “day of Mercury” in all Latin languages.

-In Roman mythology, Mercury was the “messenger of the gods”, but funny enough, in Old English (Proto-Germanic root) word for messenger was “buda”.
-According to the Etymology dictionary of English language it comes from the verb “bode” whose meaning is the following:
+In Roman mythology, Mercury was the “messenger of the gods”, but funny enough, in Old English word for messenger was “buda”.
+According to the Etymology dictionary of the English language, it comes from the verb “bode” whose meaning is the following:

-In short, it seems that Proto-Germanic word for “messenger” had a meaning “to be observant, awake”, and it is very easy to check that this etymology is undoubtedly Slavic and not Lithuanian as it is stated above for some reason.
+In short, it seems that Proto-Germanic word for “messenger” had a meaning “to be observant, awake”.
+This etymology is undoubtedly Slavic and not Lithuanian as it is stated above for some reason.
 The same goes for the etymology that relates it to water – in Slavic “voda”.